Skip to main content

 In the example below, each ExamplePerson, will have a hfid composed of his/her lastname and firstname.

-human_friendly_id can be composed of N number of attribute or relationship of cardinality one:
+human_friendly_id can be composed of N number of attributes or relationships of cardinality one:

 nodes: